-A response which combines veneration, inspiration, and wonder.
+A response that combines veneration, inspiration, and wonder.

 A feeling that may alter the way you perceive the world.